Student Research Forum (SRF2021)

 - Future steps: what will be the next steps?
 How will you translate your research plan to a final dissertation?

-The maximum length of the proposal is 6 pages in double column format submitted in Doc or Latex.
+The expected length of the research proposal is 2-4 pages in double column format submitted in Doc or Latex.
 Please use the following templates for the submission:

 - Latex/Doc templates: http://ceur-ws.org/Vol-XXX/CEURART.zip